mikelawrence/LED-Relay/README.md

 ## Notes
 * The current usage is only one channel with a typical 4A LED load and maximum of 6A.
 I have not done any load testing to see how well the board operates with both channels going full bore.
 The High-Side Switch will shutdown to protect itself if it get too hot.
 * When ACC1 is off the XMega8E5 enters an ultra low power mode drawing about 1µA.
 Add that to the LT3014 linear regulator's quiescent current and this board has standby current of 8µA.
 In bench testing my first board used 7.8µA at room temperature.
 Keep in mind this current is likely to double or even triple at higher temperatures but for a motorcycle or car battery this standby current is excellent.
+* JP1 must be in place for circuit to work correctly.
+JP1 is a good scope ground point in testing.
 * Assembling the this PCB will require a reflow oven.
 If you don't have one [Whizoo](http://www.whizoo.com/) sells a nice kit to make your own.
 * PCB is designed in [KiCad](http://kicad-pcb.org) which is a great free EDA toolset.